microstack-tech/parallax-whitepaper/README.md

 Many alternative cryptocurrencies (“altcoins”) have pursued speed, throughput, or experimental features at the expense of neutrality and decentralization.
 While faster block times or novel governance models may appear attractive in the short term, they typically rely on centralized consensus mechanisms or privileged validators.
 This undermines the very property that makes Bitcoin revolutionary: the ability to participate without permission and without trust in any authority.

-The decentralization of Parallax arises from both the accessibility of Ethash mining and the ossified monetary rules.
+The decentralization of Parallax arises from both the accessibility of XHash mining and the ossified monetary rules.
 By externalizing attack costs to physical energy and hardware, Parallax resists capture by financial whales or governance cartels.
 Influence is earned only through work performed, never through privilege or identity.

 Parallax rejects such trade-offs.
 Its design respects and extends Satoshi’s vision by preserving Proof of Work as the only credible foundation for a decentralized, permissionless timechain.
 All programmability, throughput, and application-layer innovations must operate within this boundary: decentralization first, convenience second.
 With sufficient network maturity, the drawbacks of slow block intervals can be mitigated through the use of Layer 2 settlement solutions, ensuring scalability without sacrificing the core guarantees of permissionless decentralization.